mscastillo/FSE/README.md

 ![2D and 3D tSNE plots](https://github.com/mscastillo/Analyses/blob/master/tSNE_analysis/tSNE.jpeg)

-Finally, the script it will output a set of *csv* files with the PCA, the 2D-tSNE and the 3D-tSNE coordinates.
+Finally, the script will output a set of *csv* files with the PCA, the 2D-tSNE and the 3D-tSNE coordinates.

 # `BDT_analysis` [:octocat:](https://github.com/mscastillo/Analyses/tree/master/tSNE_analysis)